Economy of Japan: Automobile manufacturing

-Lexus LS.
-The rapid growth and success of Toyota's Lexus and other Japanese automakers reflects Japan's strength and global dominance in the automobile industry.
+Lexus LS and Yamaha YZF-R1.
+The rapid growth and success of Toyota's Lexus and other Japanese car and motorcycle manufacturers reflects Japan's strength and global dominance in the automobile industry.

 Japan is the third biggest producer of automobiles in the world.
 Toyota is currently the world's largest car maker, and the Japanese car makers Nissan, Honda, Suzuki, and Mazda also count for some of the largest car makers in the world.
 By number, Japan is the world's second-largest exporter of cars after China as of 2024.

+The Japanese electric vehicle (EV) industry is transitioning from a hybrid-focused market to accelerating battery electric vehicle (BEV) adoption, particularly within the specialized kei car segment.
+Key players such as Nissan and Mitsubishi lead with models such as the Sakura and eK X EV, while other major manufacturers are increasingly investing in EV technology.

+Chemical

+The Japanese chemical industry is the world’s fourth-largest and the second largest manufacturing industry in Japan, focusing heavily on specialty chemicals, electronics materials, and advanced materials.
+Key corporations include Shin-Etsu Chemical, Mitsubishi Chemical Group, Sumitomo Chemical, and Asahi Kasei, with many firms pivoting toward carbon neutrality and high-tech sectors.

+Steel

+Japan's steel industry is currently the world's fourth largest, focusing on high-quality steel production and primarily driven by major manufacturers such as Nippon Steel, JFE Steel, and Kobe Steel.
+Concentrated in regions such as Tokyo, Osaka-Kobe, and Kyushu, the sector is foundational to Japan's economy.
+Japan is a major exporter, with increasing competition from low-cost Chinese steel imports.

+Shipbuilding

+Japan's shipbuilding industry is currently the world's third-largest, holding roughly 10% of the market, that focus on bulk carriers, LNG carriers, and tankers.
+Major players such as Imabari Shipbuilding and Japan Marine United (JMU) dominate the market, with a strong push toward modernization and potential government-backed consolidation to regain market share from China and South Korea.

+Pharmaceutical

+Japan’s pharmaceutical market is the world's third-largest, valued at over 11.5 trillion yen in 2024, driven by an aging population, high demand for oncology and diabetes treatments, and a strong push toward generic drug usage.
+The industry is shifting from traditional medicine to biologics and specialized therapies, with major players such as Takeda Pharmaceutical Company and Daiichi Sankyo that are focusing on R&D for international expansion.

-Mining and petroleum exploration
+Mining

 Japan's mining production has been minimal, and Japan has very little mining deposits.
 However, massive deposits of rare earths have been found off the coast of Japan.
 In the 2011 fiscal year, the domestic yield of crude oil was 820 thousand kiloliters, which was 0.4% of Japan's total crude processing volume.

 In 2019, Japan was the 2nd largest world producer of iodine, 4th largest worldwide producer of bismuth, the world's 9th largest producer of sulfur and the 10th largest producer of gypsum.